hyperspy/hyperspy/doc/user_guide/install.rst

 .. note::

-    Depending on how Anaconda have been installed, it is possible that the ``conda`` is not avaible from the Terminal, read the `Anaconda User Guide <https://docs.continuum.io/anaconda/>`_ for details.
+    Depending on how Anaconda has been installed, it is possible that the ``conda`` command is not avaible from the Terminal, read the `Anaconda User Guide <https://docs.continuum.io/anaconda/>`_ for details.

 .. note::

-    Using ``-c conda-forge`` is only necessary when the conda-forge is not already added to the conda configuration, read the `conda-forge documentation <https://conda-forge.org/docs/user/introduction.html>`_
+    Using ``-c conda-forge`` is only necessary when the ``conda-forge`` channel is not already added to the conda configuration, read the `conda-forge documentation <https://conda-forge.org/docs/user/introduction.html>`_
     for more details.

 .. note::

-    Depending on the packages installed in Anaconda, ``conda`` can be slow and in this case ``mamba`` can be used as replacement of ``conda``.
-Read the `mamba documentation <https://github.com/mamba-org/mamba>`_ for instructions.
+    Depending on the packages installed in Anaconda, ``conda`` can be slow and in this case ``mamba`` can be used as an alternative of ``conda`` since the former is significantly faster.
+Read the
+    `mamba documentation <https://github.com/mamba-org/mamba>`_ for instructions.

 Further information